 Apologize if you did something wrong

-No one likes to apologize, but you know as well as I that admitting your wrong usually does amazing things in your marriage.
+No one likes to apologize, but you know as well as I that admitting you’re wrong usually does amazing things in your marriage.
 It takes a lot of selflessness to admit you’re wrong.
-Your partner will see this as an act of love, and a fight that is headed in disaster, can take a quick turn for the better if you can learn to apologize in your marriage.
+Your partner will see this as an act of love, and a fight that is headed in disaster can take a quick turn for the better if you can learn to apologize in your marriage.

 plan a vacation together